- Hawaii aims to be 1st to help farmers get certified organic Updated: May-10-16 10:49 am

-HONOLULU - As the 2016 legislative session is coming to a close, Hawaii lawmakers have passed dozens of bills including those to ban sex trafficking and combat homelessness.
+HONOLULU - The 2016 Hawaii legislative session has ended, and Hawaii lawmakers have passed dozens of bills including those to ban sex trafficking and combat homelessness.

 - Hawaii legislature passing dozens of bills in final week Updated: May-03-16 11:46 pm